Phantom-n-Co/Industrialization-Overdrive/README.md

 This mod is also meant to extend the available machines/content in [Extended Industrialization](https://modrinth.com/mod/extended-industrialization).

 ## Features

+- Items
+  - Terminal - Auto builds any MI multiblock, if you have the materials for it.

 - Machines
   - Multi Processing Array(PA from Extended Industrialization that accepts multiblocks)
   - Pyrolyse Oven, Electric version of the coke oven, able to run coke oven recipes in batches